 continue to support this program for the benefit of residents.

-Each year in September, the Fall Festival of Bargains has been the one major
+Until recently, each year in September, the Fall Festival of Bargains

 fund raising event to help provide support